 Check the following in particular before the cold season:

-- The engine coolant must contain at least 50% glycol.
-This mixture protects the engine against frost erosion down to approximately –35 °C. To achieve optimum antifreeze protection, different types of glycol must not be mixed.
+- The engine coolant must contain 50% glycol.
+This mixture protects the engine against frost erosion down to approximately –35 °C. To avoid health risks, different types of glycol must not be mixed.

 - The fuel tank must be kept filled to prevent condensation.